betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/CommonLayout.md

 Following is a description of the common elements.

 ### Deck
 The deck is the top shaded portion of the article.
 The elements of the deck are mostly the same across all the BSSw.io content types but with a few variations.
-The deck section will always contain the title of the article, author/contributor/organizer names, publication date, BSSw.io categories and topics that the article falls under.
-In the context of blogs, it will usually contain an image and for curated content, it contains a two-sentence descriptive text about the curated resource.
+The deck has two parts: (1) deck text/image and (2) deck attributes.
+Most content types will have  the deck text, which is usually couple of lines highlighting the article.
+Some content types may have an image instead of the deck text.
+From the list of deck attributes, the deck will always contain the title of the article, author/contributor/organizer names, publication date, BSSw.io categories and topics that the article falls under.
+There may be more deck attributes that are specific to a particular content-type - those are described in the *Styling Rules* for that content type.

+In the context of blogs, deck section will usually contain an image and for curated content and events, it contains a two-sentence descriptive text about the resource.

 Some of the common elements in the deck area are as follows:
 #### Content Title
 A Content title should be simple and straighforward.
 Please read *Styling Rules* for individual types of content in this guide to see if there are any specific guidelines for each content type.

 #### Content Publication date
 The date when the content was published.
-In the source file, please use the following format: *#### Publication date: Month Day, Year*.
+In the source file, please use the following format:`*#### Publication date: Month Day, Year`.

 #### Contributor Name
 This is name of the contributor/author/organizer, which contains the name of the contributor and a URL, usually to the github profile, of the contributor.
-In the source file, please use the following format: *#### Contributed by [Firstname Lastname](github profile url "Firstname Lastname")
+In the source file, please use the following format: `#### Contributed by [Firstname Lastname](github profile url "Firstname Lastname")`

 #### BSSw Categories
 The indicates which BSSw.io categories the article belongs to.
 As of April 2020, BSSw.io has six categories: (1) better planning, (2) better development, (3) better performance, (4) better reliability, (5) better collaboration, and (6) better skills.
 The most up-to-date categories can be obtained from the BSSw.io website (click Resources link at https://bssw.io/).
 In the source file, the categories for the article can be indicated in the metadata portion of the article.